devcode1981/File-Provider-Storage/doc/howto/auto_devops/tips_and_troubleshooting.md

 #### Procfile was not updated properly

-After following the steps indicated in the [autodevops guide](../auto_devops.md), the Procfile located in the root of the GDK installation won’t have the tunnel configuration.
+After following the steps indicated in the [Auto DevOps guide](index.md), the Procfile located in the root of the GDK installation won’t have the tunnel configuration.
 If the Procfile is correct, you should find these lines:

 ```shell
 # Tunneling